TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

 - Answer document
     - Answer document should describe in detail how you solved the problem.
     - There is no restrictions on the format of the document, but the document should be sufficiently expressive of how you solved the problem.
+    - Please add some images and performance properties of your final results on the document.

 - Agent code
     - Agent(Problem solver) code have to be submitted.